Planting nectarine seeds – or pits – can produce excellent fruit. Here are step-by-step instructions on how to grow a nectarine tree from seed.

 My folks still live on the “old home place” that originally belonged to my grandparents.
 The property is home to a few amazing nectarine trees.
 They stay small — 12 feet tall at best — and put out amazingly flavored nectarines.
 The fruit is about 2″ in diameter, with white flesh and rosy cheeks.

 Over the years I’ve experimented with transplanting those sprouts in various locations — some on the original property, some on land 300 miles east.
 And every single sprout survived and thrived and produced the same great quality nectarines that I grew up with on the same small, sturdy tree.

 Experimenter that I am, it stands to reason that if given the chance I’d like to experiment again, this time 2,500 west of the original tree.
 I managed to acquire a half dozen pits from the original Grandma nectarine for experimental purposes and I was determined to grow a nectarine tree from seed.

-How to grow nectarines from seed:
+How to grow a nectarine tree from seed:

-First step: Get out the hammer.
+Now, get out the hammer.
 Laying the pits on their “sharp” edge, I carefully tapped them with a hammer to release the almond-like seed without damaging it.
 Kind of like cracking a tough nut.

 I first noticed rootlets until December — nearly four months in the fridge.
 The rootlet you see below is about two inches long and seemed to be just screaming, “plant me!”
 And so I did.

-In just two weeks that little seed I’d planted started sprouting and I had my own little stone fruit tree.
+In just two weeks that little nectarine seed I’d planted started sprouting and I had my own little stone fruit tree.
 Experience has shown me that these particular fruit trees grow at a steady clip, and so far that seems to true with these seedlings.
 Every time I step outside to check them, the little tree is just a bit taller.

 Can I tell you just how excited I am about this??
 I’ve managed to sprout a little piece of my childhood, right here in a pot!

 Will these trees bear fruit here, in our more tropical Hawaii climate, with fewer chill hours?
 Who’s to say?
 But for now, I’m thrilled to have had success in starting these special stone fruit from seeds.
 Time will tell if we’ll actually get to taste the fruits of that experiment!
 (I cannot wait to get back to canning nectarines and nectarine jam for my pantry!)